 Collusion is when work presented as your own has been impermissibly developed with others.
 This is equally dishonest and unacceptable, unless you have been required to produce a shared piece of work with other students, or you are specifically permitted to work with others as part of the learning objectives for the assessment task.
 You may not present the work of someone else as your own, even with their permission.
 Both the student submitting the assessment and student(s) willingly supplying unauthorised material are considered participants in acts of collusion.

-Common forms of plagiarism where students have failed to acknowledge the source or ownership of particular words, or ideasSee more
+Practicing good scholarship and avoiding common forms of plagiarism where students have failed to acknowledge the source or ownership of particular words, or ideasSee more

-Plagiarism Investigation and Penalties
+Plagiarism investigation and penalties

 The University of Melbourne has processes related to student discipline that are followed when a student is suspected of academic misconductRead more